IsaiahPaget/IsaiahPaget/README.md

 # Isaiah Paget
 **`Full-Stack Software Developer`**

-Innovative and detail-oriented software developer based in Canada, with a passion for creating frictionless and interactive applications.
-I have experience in full-stack development, and proven ability to lead successful projects.
+Software developer based in Canada, with a passion for creating unique and interactive applications.
+I have experience in full-stack development.
 Check me out on [LinkedIn](https://linkedin.com/in/isaiahpaget), and visit my [portfolio](https://isaiahpaget.ca)!

 ### Languages & Tools